godmodelabs/dexter/README.md

 used in collections, preloaded in configs/dexter.conf.js

 ### Dependent view loading
 Global, Routed and Subviews can be different for each user agent.
-The navigation for example should follow a different style guide and behave differently for android than for iOS.
+The navigation, for example, should follow a different style guide and behave differently on android than on iOS.
 Dexter allows you to simply use keywords on the entry points of view declaration to fulfill this often used requirement.

 ```javascript
 // file: /js/views/myView.js
 define([ /* ... */ ], function(dXView) {
     return dXView.extend({
         dXName: 'myView',
         dXSubViews: [